 Students who are full-time employees of Eastern Nazarene College or who participate in the graduate assistantship program may be eligible for tuition remission.
-(Full details on tuition remission employment benefits are available from the Human Resources office.)
+(Full details on tuition remission employment benefits as well as the requirements for participation in the respective programs are available from the Human Resources office).
 For tuition remission benefits to be properly applied to the student account, a Tuition Remission Application form must be submitted to the Human Resources office each academic year.